proto-kit/private-airdrop-workshop/slidev/slides.md

     const newFromBalance = fromBalance.sub(amount);

-    this.balances.set(newFromBalance); // produces a state transition
+    this.balances.set(from, newFromBalance); // produces a state transition

     // ... rest of the transfer logic
   }